pilates-outfitsworkout-clothesactivewearreformer-pilatesmat-pilatesfitness-fashion

 • Bike shorts (5-7 inch inseam) work for mat Pilates

-• For reformer: longer fitted shorts recommended
+• For reformer: longer fitted shorts work better

 • Avoid loose athletic shorts